 a) Verifies that the Key Replay Counter field value matches one it has used in the group key handshake.

-b) Verifies that the MIC is valid, i.e., it uses the KCK that is part of the PTK to verify that there is no data integrity error.
+b) Verifies that the MIC is valid, i.e., it uses the KCK that is part of the PTK to verify that there is no data integrity error, or that the AEAD decryption steps succeed.

 12.7.8.2.2 SMK Handshake Message 1